Dragon Window Pet Door (Single Flap) - Installation Instructions

 Step 4 Lock Into Track

-- Place the panel back into the window, then tighten the thumbs screws to lock it in place.
+- Place the panel back into the window, then tighten the height adjustment locks to lock it in place.
 Installation complete!

 LOCKING YOUR WINDOW